Visit center website: https://cds.nyu.edu/

-Go to: Program of Study for the Minor in Data Science
+Go to: Program of Study for the Major and Minor in Data Science

 Go to: Course Offerings and Descriptions

 Please write Professor Andrea Jones-Rooy (email@example.com) with any questions.